her centre target sm

 Clients can meet with a Family Solicitor and IDVA (Independent Domestic Violence Advocate) who can support the client regarding the abuse.
 The Family Solicitor can provide information and advice on domestic abuse, legal options, and family matters, (divorce & finance and children matters).

-For any further information, please call: Davina for DV Advice on 0203 260 7772 / info@hercentre.org
+For any further information, please call 0203 260 7772 for DV Advice or / info@hercentre.org

-For Legal Advice: Angela from Hudgell & Partners part of GT Stewart Solicitors, on 0208 854 1331 / as@hudgellpartners.co.uk
+For Legal Advice: Hudgell & Partners part of GT Stewart Solicitors, on 0208 854 1331 / as@hudgellpartners.co.uk

 If you are already a client of Hudgell & Partners Solicitors, do not attend the One Stop Shop, contact Hudgell’s directly to arrange an appointment.